MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 [!INCLUDE [variable-edge-product-acronym](includes/variable-edge-product-acronym.md)] works on both heavy edge and light edge devices, giving you design flexibility.
 An example of a heavy edge device is Azure Stack HCI.
 Examples of light edge devices include cell phones, vehicles, and sensors.

+You can use [!INCLUDE [variable-edge-product-acronym](includes/variable-edge-product-acronym.md)] on any of the compute resources offered by Azure Arc.

 ## Use cases

 All VI enabled by Arc accounts are Azure Resource Manager (ARM) accounts.
 ARM operations are decoupled from video insight operations.
 This design allows you to perform analysis on your edge devices without the need to upload your media assets to Azure.